-The Credit Union leases properties at Albury, Wodonga (two sites), Walwa, Walla Walla and Yackandandah which are used as member service centres.
+The Credit Union leases properties at Albury, Wodonga, Walwa, Walla Walla and Yackandandah which are used as member service centres as well as another Wodonga property used for administrative staff.
+A storage shed is also leased for equipment and stock overflow.